Examen DNB / DNBi 2022-2023

 Between 6 and 8 exercises based on the math curriculum in grade 9

-History Geography and Civics: 2 hours (50 points)
+History, Geography and Civics: 2 hours (50 points)

-• One document-based question (Geography or History°)
+• One document-based question (History or Geography°)

 • One small essay called “développement construit” (History or Geography°)